-I would say this is the best book on the market for the history of the Sherman, and an objective view on its performance.
-It does not get bogged down in the little details that can dominate a book on the Sherman, but covers the history of why and how it was developed very well.
-It is also filled with tons of very high quality black and white photos of the Sherman from all points in the war, including the pacific.
+I would say this is the best book on the market for the history of the Sherman, and an objective view of its performance.
+It does not get bogged down in the little details that can dominate a book on the Sherman but covers the history of why and how it was developed very well.
+It is also filled with tons of very high quality black and white photos of the Sherman from all points in the war, including the Pacific.
 If there is one book you can buy about the Sherman, this is a very good choice.

 It also looks at the M4 Shermans performance, and after presenting a thorough case for why, concludes the Sherman tank was actually a better tank than the heavier German tanks it faced.
 A conclusion I agree with, and that is backed by data in the book.

-Son of Sherman Volume 1, the Sherman Design and Development, by Stansell and Laughlin: Get This Book before It Goes Out Of Print, It’s That Awesome, to late it’s out of print, but still not insanely overpriced
+Son of Sherman Volume 1, the Sherman Design and Development, by Stansell and Laughlin: Get This Book Before It Goes Out Of Print, It’s That Awesome.
+Too late it’s out of print, but still not insanely overpriced

 If you want to know about the huge number of detail changes between and within model models of the Sherman, with illustrations to show you exactly how all the details differ, or you are a tank modeler and care less about the history, and more about the details of the changes in the design, this book is for you.
 Or you are a fan of the tank in general and buy any book on the tank you can get your hands on.
 Either way, buy this book.
 Do it now while it is still in print and a reasonable price, once it’s out of print, I bet the price gets crazy.

-If this book can be had cheap, or is the only book you can afford, it’s ok, otherwise, this books is really not great though.
+If this book can be had cheap or is the only book you can afford, it’s ok, otherwise, this books is really not great though.
 It still pushes the silly Ronson myth.
 It also fails to really cover the Panthers true flaws that make it an inferior tank to the Sherman.
-It does have some nice photos, and a really great Marine radio transcript.
-It has a lot of good color photos and is high quality paperback book.
+It does have some nice photos and a really great Marine radio transcript.
+It has a lot of good color photos and is a high-quality paperback book.